niess/goupil/docs/library/material_record.rst

 ----

-This class represents a material (XXX ellaborate, perfect gas, etc.)
+This class stores tables of pre-calculated physical properties of a material relevant to Monte Carlo transport, such as cross-sections.
+These data are accessible as read-only :external:py:class:`numpy.ndarray` through table views described below.

 Constructor